azdavis/millet/README.md

 ## Naming

 - "Millet" has the letters M and L in it, in that order.
 So does "Standard ML".
-- Birds eat millet.
+- Some birds eat millet.
 A bird named Polly Morphism is the mascot for [15-150][cmu150], Carnegie Mellon's introductory functional programming course, which is taught in Standard ML.

 ## Logo